Let Her Burn: Critical reception

+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on five reviews, indicating "generally favorable reviews".
 Following its release, the album was described as "getting solid marks from critics and fans alike".
 NME rated it 4/5 and said it pushed the boundaries and expectations of pop music.
 DIY also rated the album 4/5, describing it as "a compelling pop cocktail soundtracking Rebecca's self-discovery".
 The Associated Press called the album's tracklist an "eclectic range from power pop ballads to electro-pop dance songs".
 Them described the album as "an unbridled and confident debut" and "a bold genre-melding patchwork whose vibes zig-zag at breakneck speed".

 A contrary opinion was provided by Shaad D'Souza of Pitchfork, who wrote that Black has reinvented herself as a "desperate hyperpop star" to "shed the stigma of 'Friday'" and called it "one of the most joyless and interminably dull pop records of the past few years" with only "flashes of a slightly more interesting album" present.
 He did, however, compliment "Destroy Me", "Sick to My Stomach" and "Look at You", claiming that the latter two "will satiate anyone holding out for The Loneliest Time Side B."

 Jason Lipshutz, writing for Billboard, listed the track "Misery Loves Company" as one of "10 Cool New Pop Songs to Get You Through The Week", writing that Black "sounds remarkably confident on new album Let Her Burn, and that self-assured approach yields sleek, fully realized pop gems".
 He described the song as having "an ultra-cool hyperpop approach" and deemed it "an impressive showcase on multiple levels, and a worthy playlist addition".

+In May 2023, following Black's concert tour debut in Boston, Melodic described the album as "a stellar body of work that sees her living her true authentic self".
+In the lead-up to Black's concert tour date in Chicago later that month, that city's Chicago Reader described the album as "31 minutes of hyperpop that reveals someone grappling with the desire to say something sincere after being a notorious online punching bag for more than a decade", stating that "[w]hat the album lacks in ambition and ingenuity, it makes up for with self-awareness".
+The piece further noted that Black "never adopted a persona that leans hard on the hypersexual", instead finding her "fairly restrained by pop-icon standards".

+In June 2023, Billboard listed the album as one of the top 50 albums of the year so far, describing it as "10 tracks of smart, detailed and timely-but-not-trendy pop music, bursting at the seams with hooks and ideas and tied together with the nervy energy of an artistic voice determined to prove itself worth paying attention to".
+The review called out the song "Performer" as the "most arresting" song on the album, describing it as a "heartbreaking closer" and a "fragile ballad".